2004 Democratic Party vice presidential candidate selection

 On March 2, 2004, Massachusetts Senator John Kerry became the presumptive Democratic nominee for president in the 2004 Presidential Election.
 Kerry selected North Carolina Senator John Edwards as his running mate on July 6, 2004.
-The Kerry–Edwards ticket was ultimately defeated by the Bush–Cheney ticket in the general election, and Edwards returned to the Senate following the campaign but left politics less than two months later.
+The Kerry–Edwards ticket was ultimately defeated by the Bush–Cheney ticket in the general election.
+Edwards had already chose not to run for a second term, however, he returned to the Senate following the campaign but left politics less than two months later.

 Selection process

 The vice presidential selection process was led by James Johnson, former chief executive officer of Fannie Mae and Chairman of Walter Mondale's 1984 Presidential Campaign.
 Kerry, who had been considered by Al Gore in 2000 as a potential running mate, sought to ensure that the selection process was discreet.
 To evade reporters, Kerry interviewed Edwards at former Secretary of State Madeline Albright's home in Washington D.C.
 Alyssa Mastromonaco, who would later serve as White House Deputy Chief of Staff under President Barack Obama, organized Kerry's meetings with the candidates.